wolandark/BASH_Scripts_For_Everyone/README.md

 - **word-lookup** : Highlight any word and get a definition.
 (Must be bound to a key binding and needs dunst)

 - **ezdd** : A script that makes burning iso and img files to USB devices easy

 - **ssh-port** : Switch ssh port without manually editing the config

+- **vpn-ssh.sh** : A helper script for poor man's vpn using sshuttle

 # Feel free to suggest or add scripts to this repo through PR